kurli7000/physicsTest/README.md

 # Deterministic physics test, using fixed point vectors
-Runs 2 instances with the same initial data set in parallel Hobby project from 2016, code is quick and dirty
+Runs 2 instances with the same initial data set in parallel<br/>
+Hobby project from 2016, quick and dirty code<br/>
 ![image](screenshot.png)